 That was how our family was told by a physician about John’s Autism diagnosis.
 Our family was given no help with service connection, and due to service freezing with the Great Recession, he received no services until the age of 3, when he could thankfully enroll in school.

-Thankfully, John has blossomed thanks to hard-working teachers, para-educators, an amazing pediatrician, and nonprofits that provided low or no-cost services such as recreational activities and job skill development.
+John has blossomed thanks to hard-working teachers, para-educators, an amazing pediatrician, and nonprofits that provided low or no-cost services such as recreational activities and job skill development.

 We joke that “we can never die” because John will always need some help in some parts of his life, the only services (thanks once again to budget cuts) he can receive is case management.
 That is not enough for any person with special needs to survive with.